RafalSiwek/distributed-mlops-overview/infra/ec2/README.md

 ### Outputs

 The module outputs the following:
-- `instance_ids`: List of IDs for all created instances
+- `instance_ids`: dict of IDs for all created instances

 ## Instance Specifics